Jestefano/Number-Systems/README.md

 ## How it works:

+You can declare either your fractions or your integers using the classes that I have implemented and start using the functions.

 ## How to use this .py:
 You can download this file and import it as a module using